Data Center Security: What It Is, Risks & Best Practices

 Cloud Data Center Security Challenges

-How Rogue Devices Threaten Data Center Security
+How Rogue Devices Threaten Data Centers

 Rogue devices are manipulated peripherals designed to carry out malicious actions within data center environments.
 These devices can facilitate various cyberattacks, such as ransomware deployment and data breaches, by exploiting vulnerabilities in critical infrastructure.
 They often evade detection by disguising themselves as legitimate human interface devices (HIDs), such as keyboards or mice, slipping past conventional data center security controls.